Registration & Fees

-You can access the Orientation Reservation system from the myUVM Portal at myuvm.uvm.edu by logging with your netid and password (not your student id - 95#).
+You can access the Orientation Reservation system from the Applicant Status Page at go.uvm.edu/appstatus by logging with your netid and password (not your student id - 95#) or your personal email and password.
 Once logged in you'll be provided with a link to our reservation system.

 For more information on reservation process, please refer to our registration page.

 Can I change my session date or other details of my reservation?